Focused on Cobalt and Silver – Essential Metals in Renewable Energy

 Upcoming exploration program

-In addition, the company has significant discover potential elsewhere on the property.
+In addition, the company has significant discovery potential elsewhere on the property.
 In 2017, the company completed an induced polarization (IP) survey involving a total of eight 1.8-kilometer lines over a wide area including the Golden Corridor to identify IP anomalies typical of gold and silver mineralization.
-The IP survey (blue grid in accompanying map) identified numerous high-potential drill targets far away from the previously mined areas and known veins.
+The IP survey (blue grid in accompanying map) identified numerous high-potential drill targets far away from the previously mined areas and known veins and was instrumental in the 2018 discovery of a potential gold mineralization zone 1.5 km east of the adit and mine shafts.

 The Beaver silver-cobalt project is located in Ontario’s historic Cobalt mining camp, adjacent to the former Timiskaming silver mine and approximately 80 kilometers southeast of the past-producing Castle mine.
 The project itself includes a former producer, the Beaver mine, which produced 7.1 million ounces of silver and 139,472 pounds of cobalt from 1907 to 1940.

 This follows sampling of historical waste rock and tailings at Beaver in 2013 that returned 7.98 percent cobalt, 3.98 percent nickel, and 1,246 g/t silver.

 Canada Cobalt Works also holds the formerly producing Violet silver-cobalt mine located near the Beaver property in the Cobalt mining camp.